You are here: Urology Textbook > Drugs in Urology > Docetaxel

 Further side effects:

 Interstitial pneumonia, liver toxicity, lacrimal stenosis.
-In case of extravasation, severe necrosis must be expected.
+In the case of extravasation, severe delayed necrosis has been reported.

 Contraindications for Docetaxel: